 The University is striving to provide an accessible, supportive, safe and inclusive learning environment for students with disabilities.
 The University will work to ensure that prospective and current students with disabilities are afforded appropriate opportunities to enter and participate fully in the life of the University.
 Reasonable adjustments will be made to provide for the access, participation, retention and success of students with disabilities and staff will be assisted to help meet students’ learning and support needs.

 This policy applies to all University students, staff, and visitors.

 Please refer to the University’s Glossary of terms for policy and procedures.
 Terms and definitions identified below are specific to these procedures and are critical to its effectiveness:

-3.1 Disability – Defined by the Disability Discrimination Act (1992) in relation to a person means:
+As defined by the Disability Discrimination Act (1992) in relation to a person, disability means:

 - presently exists; or

 - previously existed but no longer exists; or

 - may exist in the future: or

 The inherent academic requirements of a program are those fundamental skills, capabilities and knowledge that students must be able to demonstrate in order to achieve the essential learning outcomes of the program, while maintaining the academic integrity of that program.